Skip to content

 This threshold is "reached" if the battery SoC or voltage value is greater or equal to this threshold value.

 Drawing power from the battery is allowed once the battery reaches this threshold.
-Reaching this threshold starts a discharge cycle.
+When this threshold is reached, a discharge cycle begins.

 There is no need for this value to be close to the voltage the battery has when it is fully charged.
-Starting to use a partially charged battery, e.g., during the day while the battery is still being charged, is okay as well.
+Using a partially charged battery during the day, while it is still charging, is acceptable.

 Note